MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 ### The Plan

-For this part of the walkthrough, the focus is on introducing the WOLF components and workflows:
+For this part of the walkthrough, the focus is on introducing the WOLF components and workflows through a "go big up front" campaign:

 1. Explore WOLF biomes and depots
 2. Introduce WOLF transport routes and shipments